 Harden's survey result

-For 25 years we've been curating reviews of the UK's most notable restaurant.
-This year diners have submitted over 60,000 reviews to create the most authoritative restaurant guide in the UK.
+For 32 years we've been curating reviews of the UK's most notable restaurant.
+In a typical year, diners submit over 50,000 reviews to create the most authoritative restaurant guide in the UK.
 Each year, the guide is re-written from scratch based on this survey (although for the 2021 edition, reviews are little changed from 2020 as no survey could run for that year).

 Jamavar Restaurant Diner Reviews